These Korean Artists Introduce a New Era in Minimal Art

 Park Seo-Bo - The Calligrapher

 One of the founding members and widely considered the most important artist of the movement, Park Seo-Bo is the speaker of the rudimentary languages on traditional Korean paper.
 Still a very active promoter of the abstract minimalism from Korea, he has a keen eye for detail, as seen in the repetitive marks of his Ecriture series.
 His is a unique take on the elegance of the eastern tradition of calligraphy painting which aims to bring units between the creator of art and his true self through the revelation of universal life force of “qi”.
 Seo-Bo too worked with hanji, applying its multiple sheets on canvas soaked in acrylic paint and ink.
-For this artist, a piece of paper becomes an object, rather a support.
+For this artist, a piece of paper becomes an object, rather than a support.

 Featured image: Park Seo-Bo – Ecriture No.010521, 2001.
 Black ink, white clam and oyster shell powder and glue with Korean hanji paper on canvas.
 Courtesy Galerie Perrotin